Learn to help people optimize their quality of life

 Teacher certification track

 The teacher certification track prepares students to teach family and consumer sciences at the high school level, including child development, parenting, nutrition, hospitality and design.
-It is designed to meet teacher certification requirements of the State state of Texas.
+It is designed to help you become eligible to seek teacher certification with the Texas Education Agency.
 Students may seek specialized certification or composite certification.

 - To become fully certified, students must complete the degree program and pass the state exam.
 Please review admission requirements for the Educator Preparation Program.